top of page

 Strategic Buyers can be Buyers that have a goal to increase their market share or to leverage their existing talents and asset base.
 A Car Dealership that begins to acquire other Car Dealerships is an example of a Buyer with a goal to increase the Market Share.
 This could be under the same or a different flagship.
 This type of buyer already has systems in place, for example, financing and banking relationships, parts suppliers, etc. that can become more efficient by adding new product lines.

-Strategic Buyers can be Buyers that are vertically integrating their business.
+Strategic Buyers can also be Buyers that are vertically integrating their business.
 A manufacturer that uses significant amounts of processed steel could purchase a steel processing business to vertically integrate.
 A plastic plant pot manufacturer purchasing a subcontract molder is an example of vertically integrating your business.
 An Italian restaurant chain that purchases a fresh pasta maker is another example of vertical integration.

 Strategic Buyers can also be Horizontally integrated.
 Horizontal Integration occurs when a business buys a business in a related industry or in an industry where there may be synergies with their suppliers or their customers.
 A successful medical insurance business might look at a life or auto insurance business as horizontally integrating.
 Horizontal Integration can take advantage of your existing customer network without cannibalizing your existing business.
-Horizontal Integration would be when an ear nose & throat medical practice merges with or acquires an orthopedic practice-both practices utilizing similar insurance companies and processes and economies of scale will result.
+Horizontal Integration would be when an ear nose & throat medical practice merges with or acquires an orthopedic practice-both practices utilize similar insurance companies and processes and economies of scale will result.

+Why do Strategic Buyers matter?
 Strategic Buyers matter because often they are already familiar with your industry so they have an existing comfort level.
-These Buyers already operate businesses (usually successfully if they are expanding) and have the resources and familiarity with your industry which can translate into a faster closing.
+Strategic Buyers already operate businesses (usually successfully if they are expanding) and have the resources and familiarity with your industry which can translate into a faster closing.
 Additionally, the synergies and management leveraging that become possible allow Strategic Buyers to pay a higher price than a non-strategic buyer and still obtain equal or greater returns.
 A horizontally integrating strategic buyer could, for example, have one purchasing manager that works for both companies, and have a Human Resources department that serves both companies.
 Operational efficiencies of scaling present the strategic investor with increased margin dollars per unit of sale, a key aspect of their business model.

 Strategic Buyers matter because they can move fast and have the familiarity and resources to close quickly often for a higher price than non-strategic buyers.